 The cost of CNC milling is $30 per hour, with a minimum charge of one hour.
 There is also a $6 file set up fee which includes the review of your file and the set up on the CNC bed.

 Wood, including plywood and hardwood Rigid Insulation Foam Plastics, such as acrylic and polyethylene (LDPE / HDPE)

 Keep in mind that the quality of the material you use will affect the final result.
 Low quality plywood (chipboard, luan, warped sheets etc.) will yield low quality results.

-If your material stock is glued up, be sure that it has had at least 24 hours to dry.
-Use liberal amounts of glue spread evenly across the material to ensure complete adhesion when laminating materials.
-Please ensure the material is cut square and true.
-Also please note your actual material thickness, as this may effect your VisualCAM settings.
-Use calipers to get the exact thickness of your material.
-For example, if using ¾” plywood, it is likely the actual thickness is .6875”.
+If your material stock is glued up, be sure that it has had at least 24 hours to dry before dropping it off.
+Use liberal amounts of glue spread evenly across the material to ensure complete adhesion when laminating materials and ensure the material is cut square and true.
+We would also recommend that you use calipers to note your actual material thickness, For example, if using ¾” plywood, it is likely the actual thickness is .6875”.
 This information is important when designing your file.

 Preparing your files